FEUP-ESOF-2020-21/open-cx-t1g3-pantufas/README.md

 ### User stories

-Phase 1:
+**Phase 1**:
-  - As a customer, I want to consult the products available for sale. **Value = XL**. **Effort = M**.
+  - _As a customer, I want to consult the products available for sale_. **Value = XL**. **Effort = M**.
   ![interface mockup](mockups/interface_mockup.png)
-  - As a customer, I must login into my account to place orders.
+  - _As a customer, I must login into my account to place orders_.
-  - As a customer, I want to be able to order food/drinks from the available products.
+  - _As a customer, I want to be able to order food/drinks from the available products_.

-Phase 2:
+**Phase 2**:
-  - As a customer, I want to have food delivered to me so I don't have to get up from my seat.
+  - _As a customer, I want to have food delivered to me so I don't have to get up from my seat_.
-  - As a customer, I want to have multiple payment methods available to me.
+  - _As a customer, I want to have multiple payment methods available to me_.

-Phase 3:
+**Phase 3**:
-  - As a customer, I want to be able to choose the delivery spot for my orders.
+  - _As a customer, I want to be able to choose the delivery spot for my orders_.
-  - As a customer, I want to be able to change my  order.
+  - _As a customer, I want to be able to change my  order_.
-  - As a customer, I want to be able to cancel my order.
+  - _As a customer, I want to be able to cancel my order_.

 // TODO
 **INVEST in good user stories**.